 Today taking cheap shots at the EU is almost a ritual for politicians.
 Shame on them.
 A peace machine that worked so well has deserved a little bit more love.

-Experiencing a place like Auschwitz has, of course, side effects on how we look at people in general.
-Auschwitz, beside other places, has a nagging, not very comfortable message for us: We’re not good by default.
+Experiencing a place like Auschwitz has side effects on how we look at people in general.
+Auschwitz, beside other places, has a nagging, not exactly comfortable message for us: We’re probably not good by default.
 Civilization is fragile.
-Skepticism is healthy.
+Optimism is healthy, but so is a certain scepticism.